+Once the installation is completed for QEMU/KVM the boot mode has to be changed.
 This could be either processed completely within the so called monitor, or just by rebooting without the 'instmode' suboption.
-Therefore either change into the monitor mode by typing Ctrl-Alt-2 and the quit command, or by the CANCEL call, The close of the defualt VNC console only will not stop the server:
+Therefore either change into the monitor mode by typing Ctrl-Alt-2 and the quit command, or by the CANCEL call, The close of the defualt VNC console only will not stop the server: ctys -t qemu -a cancel=l:tst219,b:\${VMDIRECTORYPATH},poweroff app2

-'''

-ctys -t qemu -a cancel=1:tst219,b:${VMDIRECTORYPATH},poweroff app2

-'''

 The syntax for this is similar for all supported hypervisors.

-The following call starts the VM into standard operations.
+The following call starts the VM into standard operations. ctys -t qemu -a create=l:tst219,b:\${VMDIRECTORYPATH} app2

-'''

-ctys -t qemu -a create=1:tst219,b:${VMDIRECTORYPATH} app2

-'''